ronkrexy/OASIS-Alzheimers-Detection/README.md

 ## Citation

-Paper submitted to IEEE EMBC 2025.
+Paper submission to IEEE EMBC 2026.

 *Paper PDF will be available after publication.*